 The bill also provides participating principals greater authority to deploy financial resources and control over his or her school's operational budget.
 Currently, each district school board must allocate to schools within the district an average of 90 percent of the funds generated by all schools and guarantee that each school receives at least 80 percent of the funds generated by that school based upon the Florida Education Finance Program (FEFP), including gross state and local funds, discretionary lottery funds, and funds from the school district's current operating discretionary millage levy.
-The bill specifies that schools participating in PAPPI must be guaranteed to receive at least 90 percent of the funds generated in the FEFP by that school, Lastly, the bill revises the minimum classroom expenditure requirements for school districts to authorize the inclusion of training required under PAPPI in DOE's calculation of a participating school district's expenditures.
+The bill specifies that schools participating in PAPPI must be guaranteed to receive at least 90 percent of the funds generated in the FEFP by that school.